 With a lack of major cities in northern California, unless you are from here, you've probably only seen it passing by the windows of your car.
 Well, it's time you stopped and saw what it's all about.
 Castle Crags State Park is a great place to stop for a few nights and get into some of the most rewarding hiking in the state.

-This is serious mountain hiking, and a well known playground for technical rock climbers.
-With twenty-eight miles of trails in the park and the Pacific Coast Trail running right through, top-notch hiking boots should be the first thing on your list when you're preparing to visit.
+Inside the sprawling Shasta-Trinity National Forest and beginning at the banks of the Upper Sacramento River, the peaks of Castle Crags tower over the heavily wooded landscape, rising over 4,000 feet from the campground to the mountain summits.
+This is serious mountain hiking and a well-known playground for technical rock climbers.
+With 28 miles of trails in the park and the Pacific Coast Trail running right through, top-notch hiking boots should be the first thing on your packing list when you're preparing to visit in your motorhome.

 Nearby Mount Shasta is a lively ski town with shopping, restaurants, and a slew of beer and coffee spots for the young and adventurous crowd.
 Mount Shasta Ski Park is open for downhill mountain biking in the summer and skiers and snowboarders in the winter.

 Heading north from Redding on I-5, the road looks like it's going to disappear.
 The woods are so thick and the foothills so jagged that after the Shasta Lake bridge you half-expect a tunnel instead of the steady climb that ensues.
 As the road heads straight toward towering Mount Shasta, Castle Crags is the massive cluster of jagged rocks to the west.

 I-5 is kept in excellent shape, but the semi-trucks drive really fast and you may have no choice but to keep up sometimes.
 This is a very scenic area and many visitors enjoy seeing Shasta Lake, Shasta Abbey, and the city park while they are in the area.